dib-lab/elvers/docs/trinity.md

 Your main output directory will be determined by your config file: by default it is `BASENAME_out` (you specify BASENAME).

-Trinity will output quality control files in the `assembly` subdirectory of this output directory.
+Trinity will output files in the `assembly` subdirectory of this output directory.
 The fasta file will be `BASENAME_trinity.fasta` and the gene-trans map will be `BASENAME_trinity.fasta.gene_trans_map`.

 ## Modifying Params for Trinity: